 To change the incident creation settings for your email integration service:

-- Go to Configuration → Services.
+- Go to Services Service Directory.

 - Click on the name of the service that houses the integration, then select the Integrations tab.
 Click into your email integration and click Edit Integration on the right hand side.